 This framework was developed to be the foundation of our unified message for Imagine a Day Without Water.
-We used the message framework to write our other resource materials, including the press release, op-ed, and resolution, all available for download in this resource section.
 Feel free to take this message framework and tailor it to better suit the specific issues and solutions you want to highlight for Imagine a Day Without Water.

-A day without water is nothing short of a crisis.
+A day without water is a public health and safety crisis.

 - A day without water means firefighters can’t do their jobs, hospitals would be unsanitary, and no one could wash dirty dishes or clothes.

 - Living without water is an economic crisis too: a single nationwide day without water service would put $43.5 billion in economic activity at risk.